jenniferHammond/warGame/README.md

 ## Building

+Java must be in your path.

-Naturally, Gradle builds itself with Gradle.
+Gradle builds itself with Gradle.
 Gradle provides an innovative [wrapper](https://gradle.org/docs/current/userguide/gradle_wrapper.html) that allows you to work with a Gradle build without having to manually install Gradle.
 The wrapper is a batch script on Windows and a shell script on other operating systems.

 You should use the wrapper to build the gradle project.
 Generally, you should use the wrapper for any wrapper-enabled project because it guarantees building with the Gradle version that the build was intended to use.